Your browser is no longer supported. Please upgrade your browser to improve your experience.

 21 April 2023

 A path between two bungalows at the end of the road in Reiff leads out onto the wild and rugged cliffs of the Reiff peninsula, which form the north western coast of Coigach.
 Just 15 minutes into the walk lies the magical secluded beach of Camas Eilean Ghlais.
 The almost perfect square of golden sand, about the size of half a football pitch, can be seen on the approach from above, and it’s an easy climb down onto the sand.
-This was the last beach of my three day trip to the north west Highlands, and also the 100th beach of my project, so I spent some time here, sitting on a rock watching oystercatchers work their way serenely across the shoreline and looking out to see towards the Western Isles, where I will be later in the year.
-From here, it was time to head back having hardly seen a cloud in the sky for three days and with plenty of memories to last a lifetime.
+This is the last beach of my three day trip to the north west Highlands, and also the 100th beach of my project, so I spend some time here, sitting on a rock watching oystercatchers work their way serenely across the shoreline and looking out to see towards the Western Isles, where I will be later in the year.
+From here, it is time to head home, having hardly seen a cloud in the sky for three days and with plenty of memories to last a lifetime.
+I am very conscious that had I not started this project, I would never have heard of the Coigach peninsula, let alone visited it and been charmed by its peaceful beauty.
+Later I look at a map of Scotland and pick out this tiny peninsula hidden among the ragged west coast contours.
+It’s so easy to miss, but it’s has become so memorable for me.